Region Normalization for Image Inpainting: Approach

 \subsection{Network Architecture}

 EdgeConnect(EC) \cite{nazeri2019edgeconnect} consists of an edge generator and an image generator.
 The image generator is a simple yet effective network originally proposed by Johnson et al. \cite{johnson2016perceptual}.
 We use only the image generator as our backbone generator.
 We replace the original instance normalization (IN) of backbone generator to our two kinds of RN, RN-B and RN-L. Our generator architecture is shown in Figure \ref{arch}.
 Based the instruction of Section 3.2 and 3.3, we apply RN-B in the early layers (encoder) of our generator and RN-L in the intermediate and later layers (the residual blocks and decoder).
 Note that the input mask of RN-B is sampled from the original inpainting mask while RN-L does not need an external input as it generates region masks internally.
-We apply the same discriminators (PatchGAN \cite{isola2017image,zhu2017unpaired}) and loss functions (reconstruction loss, adversarial loss, perceptual loss and style loss) of the original backbone model to our model\footnote{The codes are available at https://github.com/geekyutao/RN}.
+We apply the same discriminators (PatchGAN \cite{isola2017image,zhu2017unpaired}) and loss functions (reconstruction loss, adversarial loss, perceptual loss and style loss) of the original backbone model to our model.